Skip to content

 Palmetto High School FFA is kicking off the Manatee County Fair in a BIG way!
 The amazing PHS FFA members officially launched fair week by competing in the Hay Bale Decorating Competition, and they brought creativity, teamwork, and school spirit to the Fair.
 To celebrate America’s 250th birthday, the Tigers went all out with a show-stopping birthday cake for America - way to go, Tigers!
 The Manatee County Fair is January 15-25, 2026.

-2 days ago, School District of Manatee County
+7 months ago, School District of Manatee County

 Students standing next to a decorated bale of hay which reads, 250: Happy Birthday, America